CUBoulder-IBG/ibg_rc_cheatsheet/footer.md

 # Modifying this README

 Do not directly modify this document directly.
-Instead modify `ibg_rc_cheatsheet.md` and run `compile.sh` to add TOC create printable version.
-This will also update the README.
+Instead modify `ibg_rc_cheatsheet.md` and run `compile.sh` to add TOC and create printable version.
+This will also update the README displayed on github.
 You might need to make `gh-md-toc` executable via `chmod a+x gh-md-toc` and you definitely will need to install pandoc.
+TOC generation powered by [github-markdown-toc](https://github.com/ekalinin/github-markdown-toc)